thomascellerier/tressed/README.md

 )
 ```

-## Supported types
+## Supported type forms

-The following types are supported out of the box:
+The following type forms are supported out of the box:

 - bool
 - int